drhdev/cf7-email-to-flamingo/README.md

 ## Donations

-If you find this plugin helpful, consider buying the developers of CF7 a coffee! ;-)
+If you find this plugin helpful, consider buying the the original [developers of CF7](https://contactform7.com/) a coffee! ;-)

+## Disclosure

+This WordPress plugin is not affliated or endorsed by the developers of Contact Form 7 and the Flamingo WordPress plugin.